-- Extension of the use to any structure or land area other than that occupied by the nonconforming use on September 1, 2013, or any amendment to this UDO that causes a use of the property to become otherwise nonconforming. - Extension of the use within a building or other structure to any portion of the floor area that was not occupied by the nonconforming use on September , 2013, or any amendment to this UDO that causes the use to become otherwise nonconforming. - 3.
+- Extension of the use to any structure or land area other than that occupied by the nonconforming use on September 1, 2013, or any amendment to this UDO that causes a use of the property to become otherwise nonconforming. - Extension of the use within a building or other structure to any portion of the floor area that was not occupied by the nonconforming use on September 1, 2013, or when an amendment to this UDO causes the use to become otherwise nonconforming. - 3.
 Operation of the nonconforming use in such a manner as to conflict with this UDO, or to further conflict with this UDO, if already conflicting as of September 1, 2013, or any amendments to this UDO is applied to the property, any use limitations established for the district in which the use is located. - 4.
 New construction, reconstruction or structural alteration except those described as ordinary repair and maintenance in Sec.
-10.3.2.B. above.
+10.3.2.B. above. - 5.
+Extensions of the use to any new construction, enlargement or additions other than that occupied by the nonconforming use on September 1, 2013, or any amendment to this UDO that causes a use of the property to become otherwise nonconforming.